-When considering both projects in the Customer Billing case, the Company saw an increase in power supply costs by approximately \$88 million.
+When considering both projects in the Customer Billing case, the Company saw an increase in total power supply cost of \$88 million.
 In the Mid Environmental and Carbon Regulation case where carbon regulation and environmental benefits are being modeled, the total power supply cost decreased \$526 million.